-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- Have your child’s blood work checked as you have been told by the doctor.
+- Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Your child may have more chance of getting infections.
-Avoid crowds and people with infections, colds, or flu.
+- You may have more of a chance of getting an infection.
+Wash hands often.
+Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

-- Talk with the doctor before your child gets any vaccines.
-Use with this drug may either raise the chance of very bad infection or make the vaccine not work as well.
+- Talk with your doctor before getting any vaccines.
+Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
 Rarely, some allergic reactions have been deadly.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

-- Signs of kidney problems like unable to pass urine, change in the amount of urine passed, blood in the urine, or a big weight gain.
+- Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

 - Feeling very tired or weak.